-First prize in the Holberg Prize Shcool Project 2014 was awarded Olivia Paulsen and Eline Rønvik from Elvebakken Upper Secondary School for their research project about the Finnish-Norwegian ethnic minority, the Kvens, and their struggle for recognition.
+First prize in the Holberg Prize School Project 2015 was awarded Iben Aarbakke from Rosenvilde Upper Secondary School for their research project about the "Code switching in a Norwegian-Italian Family" (In Norwegian).

 Prize for the best educational programme

-In addition, the Holberg Prize School Project also awards a price of NOK 15,000 to the teachers who presents the best educational program initiated as part of the Holberg Prize Schools Project.
+In addition, the Holberg Prize School Project also awards a teacher grant of NOK 15,000 to the teacher who presents the best educational program initiated as part of the Holberg Prize School Project.
 The aim is to encourage teachers participating in the project to share their experiences with others.